Academics – Psychotherapy Science

 Questions about our International Study Programme?

 Then join us at our next information event – we look forward to meeting you!
-You can also reach out to our Student Recruitment and Admission Office (SRA), where our team will be happy to help.
-Many of your questions may already be answered in our FAQ section:
+Many of your questions may already be answered in our FAQ section or in the video below:

 FAQ - English Programme Psychotherapy Science